 Next, for the symptoms of inattention, hyperactivity, and impulsivity to be associated with attention-deficit/hyperactivity disorder, certain conditions must be met:

-- First, the symptoms must manifest before the age of seven.
+- First, the symptoms must manifest before the age of twelve.

 - Plus, the symptoms should affect your child in at least two different settings.